 DAYS 14-16: VALENCIA

 Sunny Valencia is where we’ll spend the second weekend of our trip!
 Soak up the sun on Valencia’s stunning beaches, go shopping in the neat boutiques, and practice your Spanish with the people you meet.
 And let’s not forget that this is the birthplace of Spain’s most famous food, paella!
 We’ll spend an afternoon at Valencia’s amazing Albufera rice fields, where paella rice is grown.
-You’ll get to take a cooking class to learn how to make this dish for yourself.
 Then, go for a relaxing sunset catamaran ride through the Bay of Valencia.

 DAYS 17-20: ALICANTE

 We’ll move on farther down the Mediterranean coast to the top summer destination region of Spain, Alicante.
 Spaniards take refuge from the heat of central Spain by taking a whole month of vacation and coming to their apartments here!
-You’ll get to try different water sports like stand-up paddleboarding, snorkeling, and even have the option of taking a scuba-diving course.
+You’ll get to try different water sports like stand-up paddleboarding, snorkeling, windsurfing, and even have the option of taking a scuba-diving course.
 After your classes in the morning, you’ll be able to practice your Spanish with scavenger hunts and other fun activities designed to get you talking to locals.
 We’ll also explore the beautiful towns around Alicante.
+We’ll ride a boat out to the beautiful island of Isla de Tabarca that is a Marine Reserve!
+You’ll have the opportunity to swim in the waterfalls of Fuentes de Algar.
 Finally, we’ll conclude your time in Spain with an elegant final dinner overlooking the ocean!

 DAY 21: RETURN FLIGHT TO THE USA